michaelfaerber/NCN4MAG/README.md

 2. place dump in workspace (run `$ws_allocate _name 10` to create a new workspace with more than enough temporary storage for 10 days.
 Copy relevant files to your home directory)
 3. create virtualenvironment and install all dependencies from req.txt (`$pip3 install -r req.txt`)
 4. download nlp model: `python -m spacy download en_core_web_lg`
+5. create seperate file for faster computation: run `cut -f1,20 Papers.txt > Papers+Counts.txt`in the directory where the MAG dump is placed
 5. to run each, execute `$sbatch --partition=insert_node_here job.sh` after specifying the needed memory and the file to execute in job.sh (also change the path in job.sh to match the created venv)

 ### Jobs to run: